Developing for .NET 6 or Higher

 5. Create preliminary builds and debug the project in Visual Studio using Visual Studio build and debug commands.

 6. For the final, deployable build, use the “publish” command.
 See Microsoft documentation (e.g., Publish .NET apps with the .NET CLI).
-The publish command enables you to create self-contained or framework-dependent builds.
+Note that the publish command enables you to create self-contained or framework-dependent builds.
 For example, when the following command is run in the same directory as the solution, it creates a self-contained build (an .exe file) for Windows x64:

 7. Deploy to machines that meet deployment requirements (including licensing requirements) listed in Synergy .NET Requirements.